-Lighting Africa is part of the World Bank Group's contribution to Sustainable Energy for All (SE4AII).
-It is implemented in partnership with the Energy Sector Management Assistance Program (ESMAP), the Global Environment Facility (GEF) and the governments of Australia, Austria, Denmark, Finland, France, Germany, Iceland, Italy, Lithuania, the Netherlands, Norway, Sweden, the United Kingdom, and the United States of America.
-For more information, visit www.lightingafrica.org, or follow us on Twitter @lightingafrica.
+Lighting Africa is part of the World Bank Group's contribution to Sustainable Energy for All (SE4All).
+It is implemented in partnership with the Energy Sector Management Assistance Program (ESMAP), the Global Environment Facility (GEF) and the governments of Australia, Austria, Canada, Denmark, Finland, France, Germany, Hungary, Iceland, Italy, Lithuania, the Netherlands, Norway, Sweden, the United Kingdom, and the United States of America.